quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 `1 * 1 = 1`

-## Wrapping up

 The possibilities are endless™️.
 Try a few other applications of `Reduce`!

 - Why not mix some `color.RGBA` into a single colour?
 - Collected a list of bank transactions?
 Reduce them into a bank account balance.

-Now that Go has generics, combining with higher-order-functions we can reduce a lot of boilerplate code within our projects.

 ## Find

+Now that Go has generics, combining them with higher-order-functions, we can reduce a lot of boilerplate code within our projects.

 No longer do you need to write specific `Find` functions for each type of collection you want to search, instead re-use or write a `Find` function.
 If you understood the `Reduce` function above, writing a `Find` function will be trivial.